 Ultimately, the main goal is to see your credit score and student loan management as a marathon instead of a sprint.
 Take some time and educate yourself before you land your first job, and don’t overextend yourself by financing any more than you need to.
 Good personal finance habits in the beginning can make the “real world” much less stressful after college.

-Making some home improvements?
-Buying a car?
-Funding your education?
 Explore ways to get smarter about your credit and debt.
 Visit our Smarter Credit Center for more information.
-Wells Fargo customers can answer a few questions to create your own My Credit Options Guide.
+Wells Fargo customers can answer a few questions to create their own My Credit Options Guide.

 Subscribe to the